Key takeaways

 How much are Virgin Points worth?

-According to our points and miles valuations, Virgin Points are worth about 2.6 cents per point.
-But how much value you’ll get will vary depending on how you use them and how you value the free flights you can get from the program.
+Virgin Points are worth about 2.6 cents per point, according to our points and miles valuations.
+Of course, the value you’ll get will vary depending on how you use them.
 Since the program’s redemptions are based on an award chart, you may find that some redemptions, especially in international premium cabins, offer incredible value.

 How do Virgin Points compare to other loyalty programs?